Egypt·November 3 - 13 2023

 It starts out with temperatures around 82°F in Cairo (with lows of 60°F at night) and by the end of the month, it drops to about 71°F (with nighttime lows of 51°F).
 Farther south, daytime highs are hotter (though still reasonable) and the nights are considerably cooler.

 Your guides on this tour are an Egyptian couple, both of whom are Egyptologists.
-Sameh hails from Upper Egypt and Mariam, his partner, from Lower Egypt.
-Their love unified again the two sections of Egypt thus repeating history. dies will be Sameh and Mariam.
+Sameh hails from Upper Egypt and Mariam, his partner, is from Lower Egypt.
+Their love unified again Egypt's two sections, repeating history.

 Inquire about this trip